openeuler-mirror/xlin-sbom/README.en.md

 # XiLing SBOM Tool
-The XiLing SBOM Tool scans ISO images or individual software packages to generate an SBOM (Software Bill of Materials) list.
+The XiLing SBOM Tool scans ISO images, a software package, or a repository URL to generate an SBOM (Software Bill of Materials) list.

 ## System Requirements
 - OS: Linx OS V6.0 series or Linux distributions